 “For a long time, parents in Iran believed good girls didn’t dance in public.”
-Shirin Abedi returned to her native city Tehran for a photography project on ballerinas.
+Shirin Abedi returns to her native Tehran for a report on ballerinas.

 Text: Finn Winkler Fotos: Shirin Abedi

 After the Islamic Revolution of 1979, a ban on dancing was enacted in Iran.
 Despite this, or perhaps because of it, Shirin Abedi is fascinated by the subject.She researches for months.
-But at first, she doesn’t dare to take pictures because dancing is still not a matter for young women in Iran today.
+But at first she doesn’t dare to take pictures.
+Because dancing is still not a matter of course for young women in Iran today.
 “For a long time, parents in Iran believed good girls didn’t laugh or dance in public,” the photographer said.
 But with the new generation comes a rethinking of society.

-In 2021, Shirin Abedi graduated from Hochschule Hannover.
-When she looks back on her studies, she remembers: “The lecturers taught me a lot for my whole life.”
-It was her studies that allowed her to become herself.
-Her photographs are published in Stern, Zeit Online, and brandeins.
+In 2021, Shirin will graduate from Hanover.
+When she looks back on her studies, she remembers: “The lecturers taught me a lot for my whole life.
+It was her studies that allowed her to really become herself.
+Her photographs are published in Stern, on Zeit Online, and in brandeins.

 Your contact partners will be happy to assist you with your personal concerns.
 However, due to the large number of enquiries, we ask you to first check our FAQ to see if your question may already have been answered.